diogob/notary/README.md

 ## Sign-up and Authentiction flow (using email as proof of id)

 1. User send JWT containing email + kid and a public key.
-2. Email is persisted alongside the public key (which should match the kid).
+1. Email is persisted alongside the public key (which should match the kid).
 Confirmation token is created and made available for external email system for confirmation.
+1. User signs the confirmation token and sends this new JWT
-3. Email is confirmed through confirmation endpoint using the same user creation JWT to confirm the user still has access to the secret (password need to by typed when confirming email).
+1. Email is confirmed through confirmation endpoint using confirmation JWT to ensure the user still has access to the secret (password need to be typed when confirming email).
-4. After confirmation the user JWT becomes active.
+1. After confirmation the user JWT becomes active.
 Now the email becomes unique as well as the public key.
 The verification endpoint will return a 200 while the account is active.

 ## High level overview of endpoints